SplitGuard: Detecting and Mitigating Training-Hijacking Attacks in Split Learning: Discussion

-\textbf{Separating High and Low Scores.} The process of separating high and low SplitGuard scores consists of two steps: setting the hyperparameters of the squashing function, and deciding on a threshold value in the interval $(0,1)$.
-We consider two scenarios: the clients know or do not know the server model architecture.
+Before training, SplitGuard's various parameters should be set.
+For choosing $\alpha$ and $\beta$ values, we consider two scenarios: the clients know or do not know the model architecture.

-If the clients know the architecture, then the clients can train the entire model using all or part of their local data, and gain a prior understanding of what S values (Equation \ref{eq:main}) values to expect during honest training.
-The parameters $\alpha$ and $\beta$ can then be adjusted to map these values very close to 1.
+If the clients know the server-side model architecture, then they can simulate different server behaviors using (part of) their local data.
+For example, they can train the entire model against simulated honest and random-labeling servers.
+They can then set the parameters $\alpha$ and $\beta$ to map the S values (Equation \ref{eq:main}) obtained against the honest server close to 1, and those obtained against a random-labeling server close to 0.
 In this scenario, since the clients' confidence on the accuracy of the method is expected to be higher, a relatively high threshold can be set, such as $0.95$.

-If the clients do not know the model architecture, then they should set the parameters $\alpha$ and $\beta$ manually.
+If the clients do not know the model architecture, then they should set the parameters $\alpha$ and $\beta$ in a more ad hoc manner.
 Nevertheless, S values all lying within the interval $[-\pi, \pi]$ makes the clients' job easier.
 It is unreasonable to set extremely high $\alpha$ or $\beta$ values since they will cause the squashing function to make sudden jumps, or map no value close to one.
-As our experiments also demonstrate, smaller values such as 5 and 2 are reasonable starting points.
+Lower threshold values, or protocols with later decision points can be utilized to compensate for this uncertainty.
+Nevertheless, as our experiments also demonstrate, smaller values such as $\alpha=7$ and $\beta = 1$ are reasonable starting points.

-Finally, note that the clients do not have to decide based on a single SplitGuard score.
-They can consider the entire history of the score, as depicted in Figure \ref{fig:main_results} and done in the \textit{Avg-k} and \textit{Voting} policies.
-For example, the score making a sudden jump to 1 and shortly going down to 0.5 does not imply honest training; similarly, the score making a sudden jump down to 0.5 after consistently remaining close to 1 does not strictly imply training-hijacking.